mafaldacf/Traffic-Analysis/README.md

 Fill the `IP Address or hostname` field with the IP of the machine you want to analyze.

-In case you want to analyse VM2, for example, you should add a new network adapter and attatch it to "Bridged Adapter", then, in the VM tipe 'hostname -I' to discover your IP address.
+In case you want to analyse VM2, for example, you should add a new network adapter and attach it to "Bridged Adapter", then, in the VM type 'hostname -I' to discover your IP address.

 **Acknowledgments**

 Adapted by: Pedro Adão
+Open VAS Docker instructions: Vasco Guita

 ----